-Programming Conventions For WTO/WTOR Routines
+Programming Conventions for WTO/WTOR Routines

-The programming conventions for the WTO/WTOR exit routine are summarized below:
+The programming conventions for the WTO/WTOR exit routines are summarized below:

 - Exit routine is part of the resident control program.
 The program should be loaded on a page boundary. - Exit routine is any size. - Exit routine may allow interruptions.
 The routine will receive control with no locks held; it should return control with no locks held. - Exit routine is reenterable and serially reusable.
-Macro instructions whose expansions store information into an online parameter list should not be used. - IEECVXIT is name of routine. - Registers must be saved at entry and restored prior to returning. - Exit routine may issue WAIT, XCTL, WTO, or WTOR macro instructions. - Exit routine is part of WTO SVC.
-If the exit routine terminates abnormally, the WTO request will be terminated. - Exit from the routine is via the RETURN macro instruction. - Format of text and codes is:
+Macro instructions whose expansions store information into an online parameter list should not be used. - · IEECVXIT is name of routine. - Registers must be saved at entry and restored prior to returning. - Exit routine may issue WAIT, XCTL, WTO, or WTOR macro instructions.